MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

   <tr>
     <td>This method allows the user to synchronize the assignments that are displayed on their Student Calendar with the assignments that exist on their I-learn account.
 	The method pulls a list of the user's assignments from I-learn, updates the list that exists in the system database, and adds new assignments to the display.
-	If an error occurs the procedure is aborted and the user is notified through an error message.</td>
+	If an error occurs the procedure is aborted and the user is notified through an error message.

+Parameters:
+None

+Return:
+The list of assignments pulled from I-Learn</td>
   </tr>
   <tr>
     <td rowspan = "2">loadCalendarItems(Student)</td>